aspose-slides/Aspose.Slides-Products/slides/en/java/conversion/pptx-to-word/_index.md

 ---
 title: Convert PPTX to Word in Java
 url: /java/conversion/pptx-to-word/
 keywords: Convert PPTX to Word, PPTX to Word, PPTX to DOC, PowerPoint to Word, Java API, Java Library
 description: Convert PPTX to Word in Java.
-Use Java library API to convert PowerPoint to Word
+Use Aspose.Slides for Java and Aspose.Words for Java to render PowerPoint slides into a Word document.
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/pf/feature-page-wrap >}}

-{{< blocks/products/pf/feature-page-header h1="Convert PPTX to Word in Java" h2="Powerful cross-platform Java API for converting PowerPoint to Word using Java code without Microsoft PowerPoint or Office" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert PPTX to Word in Java" h2="Convert PowerPoint slides to a Word document using Java code without Microsoft PowerPoint or Office" >}}

 {{% blocks/products/pf/feature-page-section h2="Convert PowerPoint to Word using Aspose.Slides and Aspose.Words" %}}

-[**Aspose.Slides for Java**](https://products.aspose.com/slides/java/) and [**Aspose.Words for Java**](https://products.aspose.com/words/java/) are powerful Java libraries used to manipulate and convert PowerPoint presentations, Word documents, and other files.
-When you convert PowerPoint to Word, you are essentially moving the contents of a presentation's slides to pages in a Word document.
+[Aspose.Slides for Java](/slides/java/) and [Aspose.Words for Java](https://products.aspose.com/words/java/) let Java applications read PowerPoint presentations and create Word documents.
+A `PPTX` to Word workflow can render each slide as an image and insert the images into a `Document`.

 {{% /blocks/products/pf/feature-page-section %}}